Noir-gg/Induction-Motor-Multi-Incipient-Fault-Detection-based-on-Gradient-Boosting-Algorithms/README.md

-# Motor Fault Diagnosis via Hybrid Feature Extraction and Ensemble Learning
+# Incipient Stator Winding Fault Detection and Severity Estimation in Induction Motors With Unsupervised Machine Learning Algorithms

 This repository provides an end‑to‑end Python pipeline for detecting **bearing** and **stator‑winding** faults in three‑phase induction motors using stator‑current signals.